demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

 The `NotifyTweet` typifies a notify tweet function that takes `Tweet` and returns either `unit` or `Exception` asynchronously.

-Then create a new type `PublishTweet` to represent the signature of the orchestration function.
+Then create a new type `PublishTweet` to represent the signature of the orchestration function with its dependencies partially applied.

 ```fsharp
 module Domain =